When is the Marathon Shuffle?

 We will take guidance from the provincial health authority.

-We are allowing 275 registrations in 2024 and a waitlist.
-Considering withdraws and no-shows, we anticipate just over 200 folks to toe the line.
+For 2024, we are allowing up to 275 registrations.
+Considering withdraws and no-shows, we anticipate just over 200 folks to actually start the event.

 How much does it cost to enter?